Tinram/Linux-Utilities/README.md

 #### Sources: Ubuntu repository, GitHub, SourceForge, vendor websites.

 Simple alphabetical list (*Ctrl+F* everything) of 900+ Linux programs and packages - somewhat biased to my work, interests, and anticipated needs.
-Compiled over a number of years from Linux magazines and web searches.
+Compiled over a number of years from web searches, repo hunting, and Linux magazines.

 ###### *List is less than 1/85th of the packages in the main Ubuntu repo.*